Skip to Content

 Healthy Eating: If you’re trying to eat clean, cut the sugar and add honey or maple syrup.
 You can also swap out the sausage with ground turkey.

-What else can I add to give this dish more savory flavors?
+What else can I add for more savory flavor?

-Can I use white beans in this dish?
+Can I use white beans in this recipe?

 Thanks for Stopping By!